Notes on the Geography of Spain: Madrid

-The arch separating the Plaza Mayor from the Calle de Toledo.
-The bridge is a bit over a mile toward the south, say seven o-clock.
+An arch separates the Plaza Mayor from the Calle de Toledo.
+The bridge we began with is a bit over a mile toward the south, say seven o-clock.

 A typical stretch of the Calle Mayor, with the Almudena cathedral dome in the distance.

-A more proletarian block on Romanones, a few blocks southeast of the Plaza Mayor.
+A proletarian block on Romanones, a few blocks southeast of the Plaza Mayor.

 One-story buildings like this one on Concepción Jeronima, and just around the corner from the foreign ministry, stand out because they are so uncommon.
 Such buildings were known in past centuries as casas de malicia, that is houses built so small that they avoided the rule that all homeowners should provide quarters for courtiers.